-The Macau Ricci Institute will be relocating to the University of St. Joseph (Ilha Verde campus) and St. Joseph Seminary, therefore, we are going to close from 12 June 2017.
+The Macau Ricci Institute already relocated to the St. Joseph Seminary, therefore, our office is back to normal from 14 November 2017.

 St. Joseph Seminary: 5 Largo de Sto.
 Agostinho, Macau, China